 Benzodiazepine Withdrawal Symptoms

-Benzodiazepine withdrawal is highly dangerous and if you or someone you know is experiencing these symptoms you should seek medical attention.
+Benzodiazepine withdrawal is highly dangerous, and if you or someone you know is experiencing these symptoms, seek medical attention.

 Less serious benzo withdrawal symptoms:

 - Difficulty concentrating

 - Weight loss

 - Muscular pain

 Alcohol withdrawal symptoms

 If you are experiencing alcohol withdrawal symptoms, it is important you seek medical care at a hospital or detox center.
 Alcohol withdrawal, like benzodiazepine withdrawal, is potentially dangerous.

 Mild symptoms usually show up as early as 6 hours after you put down your glass.
 They can include: